 The lengthy duration of a train ride – without being confined to a seat as in a bus or a plane – also leads to creating a community we otherwise wouldn’t have formed.
 Away from the familiar, this accidental collection of others offers us the potential to satisfy our curiosity about people, forge shared experiences, and form fleeting friendships.
 When we travelled on the Sochi, these conversations with strangers powered the journey not unlike the electricity that pushed forward the locomotive.
 The first question that occupied our minds after boarding as we stowed our suitcases was who would claim the fourth bunk in our compartment.
 We placed bets on whether it would be a man or a woman, a younger person or an older babushka, a talker or a quiet companion.
 In a microcosm of community thrust together for 30 hours, neighbours mattered.
 Whether or not our fellow traveller snored was of much less importance than what kind of person they were going to be.

-Looking out of the window, starting a conversation with a stranger or simply reading while rhythmically swaying to the clackety-clack of the wheels recuperates the parts of us we neglect and miss
+Looking out of the window or reading while rhythmically swaying to the clackety-clack of the wheels recuperates the parts of us we neglect and miss

 This potential to interact, connect and, as a consequence, to discover has been explored in countless novels, movies and even commercials.
 In Murder on the Orient Express (1934), Agatha Christie sets the action on the luxurious train that caught her imagination enough to act as the only setting for the novel.
 In North by Northwest (1959), Alfred Hitchcock uses the 20th Century Limited, an express passenger train on the New York Central Railroad, as the setting for some of the major themes.
 And an AT&T commercial from 2010 shows how the parents of a future president met each other by accident on a train.
 Just as narratives that take place on planes emphasise our fears and discomfort – of a crash, as in the movie Flight (2012), or of a soulless, hurried and empty existence like in Up in the Air (2009) – stories on trains often speak of romance, friendships and connections.